How to Make a Budget in Excel: Our Simple Step-by-Step Guide

-How to Make a Budget in Excel with Premade Templates
+How to Make a Budget in Excel Using Premade Templates

-The easiest and fastest way to create an Excel budget template is by using the library of premade templates included in Excel.
+The easiest and fastest way to build an Excel budget is by using the library of premade budget templates included in Excel.
 If you aren’t sure where to begin, I strongly suggest starting with one of the software’s budget templates to get a feel for what you might want to include in your own budget.

-When you open up Excel, simply go to File>New, then search for the term “budget.”
-Several budget templates will pop up, such as a family budget, personal expense calculator, vacation budget, and more.
+When you open up the program, simply go to File>New, then search for the term “budget.”
+Several Excel budget templates will pop up, such as a family budget, personal expense calculator, vacation budget, and more.

 For example, if I went with the family budget spreadsheet, I would get a premade spreadsheet with a Cash Flow chart on the first tab.
 You can change your family name and budget title in this tab, but don’t mess with anything that has a formula.
 If you click on the “7,200,” you will see “=Income[[#Totals],[Projected]]” pop up next to the fx input box.
 Play with the formulas and you will mess with the automatic calculations that make Excel such a breeze to use.